-For internal auditing, the Company's Operational Review and Business Assurance Division (nine-teen members as of the end of December 2022) conducts internal audits from an objective standpoint independent of organizational units involved in operational execution and reports directly to the Group CEO.
+For internal auditing, the Company's Internal Audit Division (18 members as of the end of December 2023) conducts internal audits from an objective standpoint independent of organizational units involved in operational execution and reports directly to the President and Chief Executive Officer.
 This division maintains company property and strives to enhance the efficiency of management through its examination and assessment of controlling/operating systems which relate to all business activities as well as the status of business execution from the perspectives of legality and rationality.
 To fulfill its responsibilities, it has unrestricted authority to observe all activities, inspect all records and question all personnel on a group-wide basis.
-The Operational Review and Business Assurance Division formulates/implements the Group's internal auditing and policies as well as complements subsidiaries' internal auditing functions in coordination with their internal auditing organizations.
-Its head mandatorily reports internal audit results to the Group CEO, and reports annually to the Board of Directors.
+The Internal Audit Division formulates/implements the Group's internal auditing system and policies as well as complements subsidiaries' internal auditing functions in coordination with their internal auditing organizations.
+Its head mandatorily reports internal audit results to the President and Chief Executive Officer, and reports annually to the Board of Directors.

-The Company, in order to ensure the independent auditor's appropriate audit, secures sufficient time for enabling high-quality audit; provides the independent auditor with opportunities to contact Directors and Executive Officers; and provides appropriate auditing environment enabling sufficient cooperation among the independent auditor, the Audit & Supervisory Board members, the internal auditing divisions and Outside Directors.
-Further, in the event that the independent auditor indicates a deficiency or problem or discovers misconduct, the Company appropriately takes measures correspondingly.
+The Company, in order to ensure the accounting auditor's appropriate audit, secures sufficient time for enabling high-quality audit; provides the accounting auditor with opportunities to contact Directors and Executive Officers; and provides appropriate auditing environment enabling sufficient cooperation among the accounting auditor, the Audit & Supervisory Board members, the internal auditing divisions and Outside Directors.
+Further, in the event that the accounting auditor indicates a deficiency or problem or discovers misconduct, the Company appropriately takes measures correspondingly.

-While the Audit & Supervisory Board members, internal audit divisions including the Operational Review and Business Assurance Division, and the independent auditor conduct audits individually, they endeavor to enhance their cooperation in order to ensure appropriate audits, for example by sharing information on the results of their respective audits.
-Also, the Audit & Supervisory Board members, internal audit divisions including the Operational Review and Business Assurance Division, and the independent auditor cooperate with the Company's internal control division to ensure appropriate implementation of business by exchanging information when necessary.
-The Company's independent auditor (Deloitte Touche Tohmatsu LLC) has conducted audits in accordance with the Companies Act and the Financial Instruments and Exchange Act.
-The certified public accountants who audited the Company's financial statements for fiscal year ended December 31, 2022 and the persons who assisted the accounting audit work are as follows.
+While the Audit & Supervisory Board members, internal audit divisions including the Internal Audit Division, and the accounting auditor conduct audits individually and appropriately, they endeavor to enhance their cooperation in order to ensure appropriate audits, for example by sharing information on the results of their respective audits.
+Also, the Audit & Supervisory Board members, internal audit divisions including the Internal Audit Division, and the accounting auditor cooperate with the Company's internal control division to ensure appropriate implementation of business by exchanging information when necessary.

+The Company's accounting auditor (Deloitte Touche Tohmatsu LLC) has conducted audits in accordance with the Companies Act and the Financial Instruments and Exchange Act.
+The certified public accountants who audited the Company's financial statements for the fiscal year ended December 31, 2023 and the persons who assisted the accounting audit work are as follows.